How to Track Facebook Ads in Google Analytics

 We’re a small digital marketing team at Klipfolio, which means we have to focus on staying lean while growing traffic and leads for the business.
 Advertising on Facebook is something we've experimented with.
 In fact, Inbound.org even featured how we did it.

 As with every advertising initiative we’ve tried, we monitored performance each day to ensure this would be a cost-effective avenue for us (SPOILER: it totally was).

 We tracked overall spend, cost per action (CPA), number of trials, and quality of trials.
 All was running smoothly until we ran into a big problem.

 We found a discrepancy between what we saw in Ads Manager, Google Analytics, and Marketo—and this meant our reporting was inaccurate.
-We couldn’t allocate more money into our Facebook Ads program without having a better view into our performance.
+We couldn’t allocate more money to our Facebook Ads program without having a better view of our performance.

 Turns out, the solution to eliminate the discrepancy between Facebook Ads and Google Analytics was simple: create URL parameters.
 Along with that discovery, we learned a few other important lessons along the way.